software-tools-books/js4ds/lessons/capstone.md

    Did you define "invalid" in the same way?
    I.e., will your programs always return the same status codes for every query?

+### Merging Displays

+The `SurveyStats` and `DataDisplay` components in the front end both display tables.

+1. Write a new component `TableDisplay` that will display an arbitrary table given a list of column names and a list of objects which all have (at least) those fields.
+2. Replace `SurveyStats` and `DataDisplay` with your new component.
+3. Modify your component so that it generates a unique ID for each value in the table.
+   (Hint: you may need to pass in a third parameter to each call to serve as the root or stem of those unique IDs.)

 </div>

 {% include links.md %}